Are you looking for reliable flow meter suppliers in uae?

 It uses for measuring the flow of liquid or gas in both liquid and steam status.
 For some liquids, like water easy to measure the flow rate.
 But high-temperature fluids like steam flow measurements is not an easy task.
 It becomes more difficult because high temperatures affect the properties of the fluid.
 Making them different than they would at room temperature.
 That’s why vortex meters are versatile.

-It is also used in compressors as air flow meter.
+It is also used in compressors as air flowmeter.
 They have all kinds of features.
 That makes it easier to measure the flow rate of different types of fluid.
 Steam flow measurement is very important in process industries and power plants.
 Throughout the whole process, there were many obstacles that had to be overcome.
 One of them was an improper installation to get an accurate measure of steam flow.

 There are three different ways in which the vortex meter can install.
 Through a flanged connection, insertion into pipe or wafer mounting on top of the pipe.
 The flanged and wafer connections provide more accuracy than the insertion method.
 Because they allow for greater access to direct readings at any point along the pipeline.
 But these types are difficult to install in large line sizes due to their size and weight.
 The inserting model uses when the facility cannot stop for installation purposes.

-It is an in line flow meter, uses for volumetric total flow or measuring flow rate.
+It is an in line flowmeter, uses for volumetric total flow or measuring flow rate.
 Its working method is simple and easy.
 They consist of a rotating rotor with propeller blades mounted in housing bearings.
 Once the fluid flows through the turbine, the rotor rotates.
 The flow rate is directly proportional to the speed of the rotor.
 The rotor turns because of the fluid force.
 There are different methods used to detect the speed of the rotor.
 The most common method is placing a mechanical shaft and a sensor.

 There are different methods used to detect the speed of the rotor.
 The most common method is placing a mechanical shaft and a sensor.
 Its design varies according to the shape of the spinning rotor. like paddlewheel meters and propeller meters.
 A paddlewheel turbine meter has a rotor that rotates on the axis parallel to the flow of fluids.
 Most of the paddlewheel meters are insertion type.
 The rotor in the propeller-type is suspended in the fluid stream to detect the flow.
 This type of meter is commonly used in liquid applications.

 Another type of turbine meter is the axial turbine in which the rotor revolves around the flow axis.
 This type uses for oil measurements, industrial gas, and liquid measurements.
 These meters vary the design of the rotor and blade quantity.
 The shape of the axial meter for liquid measurement is completely different from it used to measure the gas.
+These meters use in industries like oil, automotive, laboratory, and water treatment.
+Sometimes they are installed in applications that are found in the chemical and beverage industry.

-• Clamp On Ultrasonic FlowMeter.
+Clamp On Ultrasonic FlowMeter

-The ultrasonic clamp-on flow meters can measure flow in most situations .It is used as drinking water flow meter in many sensitive industries.
+The ultrasonic clamp-on flowmeters can measure flow in most situations .It is used as drinking water flowmeter in many sensitive industries.
 Because it will not contaminate the water as it does not have direct contact with water It can detect and report downstream and upstream changes in flow conditions by measuring the time it takes for sound waves to travel through a fluid.
+Ultrasonic flowmeters have several advantages over conventional vortex flowmeters, including the elimination of moving parts and the consequent decrease in failure rates and increase in service life, as well as the ability to be clamped to the side of a pipe for installation and calibration, which eliminates the need to halt production.

 Our ultrasonic clamp-on flowmeters enable flexible placement of measurement with minimal impact on operational continuity.These meters are accurate and adaptable for use in a wide range of industries, pipe thicknesses, and fluids, and their installation requires no closure of the operation.
 Our clamp-on meters are easily installed and removed, allowing your team to work more quickly and perform flow spot checks at virtually any pipeline segment.